 The mitigation hypothesis on network segregation and redistributive preferences

 Table 2 presents the results of the multilevel models for the moderating role of income inequality on the interaction between social class and network homogeneity.
-First, Model 1 shows that there are no substantial differences in redistributive preferences between societies with different levels of income inequality.
-Subsequently, Model 2 shows that in societies with higher economic prosperity, redistributive preferences are lower regardless of the differences in income inequality between countries.
-Afterward, Model 3 indicates higher redistributive preferences are observed in countries with more generous welfare states, independently of income inequality.country
+Looking at the impact of country-level indicators, we see that redistributive preferences are unrelated to national levels of income inequality (Model 1), are lower in economically prosperous countries (Model 2), and higher in more generous welfare states (Model 3).